N3X15/MineEdit/bin/README.txt

 	2. Go to the inventory tab (provided stuff hasn't crashed)
 	3. Click on a slot you wish to edit.
 It will have an orange outline to show it as selected.
 	4. Tinker with the settings to the left to set the settings for all the selected items.
-		NOTE: ALL PARTS OF THESE SETTINGS WILL BE APPLIED TO ALL SELECTED INVENTORY SLOTS.
+		NOTE: ALL PARTS OF THESE SETTINGS WILL BE APPLIED TO ALL SELECTED INVENTORY SLOTS.\
-		NOTE 2: Setting a part to AIR (0x00) or a count of 0 will delete it from inventory.
 	5. Click Apply to Selected to apply.